exoplatform/exo-documentation/docs/GettingStarted.rst

 **Via emails**

-Besides on-site notifications, you are totally able to keep track of activities and events via emails.
+Besides on-site and push notifications, you can keep track of activities and events via emails.
 In eXo Platform, it is easy to control your own email notifications from a single location in the user settings.
 When this function is enabled, you will receive emails in 2 ways: